josephmathai10/50DaysOfDesign-Dailylog/README.md

 # 50 Days Of UI Design - Daily Log
 I'm publicly committing to the 50DaysOfUIDesign Challenge starting today!
 This repository is to keep track of the work done during each day of the challenge.  [#50DaysOfDesign](https://www.dailyui.co/)

+## Day 24: November 23, 2022

+- Today's Task: Boarding Pass
+- Task Description: Mobile boarding pass is an electronic document that enables customers to pass security and board the aircraft by using their mobile device.
+Mobile boarding pass can be opened from an SMS or e-mail link in mobile browser or in mobile wallet application.
+- Today's Work:

 ## Day 23: November 22, 2022

 - **Today's Task:** App Onboarding